LukeEmmet/molly-brown/README.md

 Molly Brown supports dynamically generated content using an adaptation of the CGI standard, and also the SCGI standard.

+The `stdout` of CGI processes will be sent verbatim as the response to the client, and CGI applications are responsible for generating their own response headers.
+CGI processes must terminate naturally within 10 seconds of being spawned to avoid being killed.
+Details about the request are available to CGI applications through environment variables, generally following RFC 3875.
+In particular, note that if a request URL includes components after the path to an executable (e.g. `cgi-bin/script.py/foo/bar/baz`) then the environment variable `SCRIPT_PATH` will contain the part of the URL path mapping to the executable (e.g. `/var/gemini/cgi-bin/scripty.py`) while the variable `PATH_INFO` will contain the remainder (e.g. `foo/bar/baz`).

 It is very important to be aware that programs written in Go are *unable* to reliably change their UID once started, due to how goroutines are implemented on unix systems.
 As an unavoidable